 DOE anticipates that it or its contractors may be contacted regarding code concepts, ideas or change proposals through phone, mail, or email.
 While DOE code change proposals to the IECC are not regulations, DOE will follow ex parte communication policy for such communications.
 Guidance on ex parte communications was published on January 21, 2009 (74 FR 4685).
 Note that such communications will be reflected in the public docket consistent with the ex parte guidance.

-Residential Concepts for the 2015 IECC
+Residential Proposals for the 2015 IECC

 To foster review, concepts are organized by type of change:

-- Concepts that increase energy efficiency (RA)
+- Proposals that increase energy efficiency (RA)

 |RA-1||Fenestration U-factor and SHGC.